louisgzli/PipeRec/README.md

 # PipeRec
-This is an integrated tool for Recommend System
+This is an integrated tool for Recommend System to help DS/MLE build his/her model in a concisely way and escapre from trivial things.